 Testimony of Love: The Taj Mahal

-Located on the banks of river Yamuna it is considered as an architectural masterpiece that world has never seen before and best example of the combination of Islamic, Persian, Turkish and Indian architectural style.
+Located on the banks of river Yamuna it is considered as an architectural masterpiece that the world has never seen before and the best example of the combination of Islamic, Persian, Turkish and Indian architectural styles.
 It attracts more than 3 million people every year.

-The entire complex can be divided into following 5 locations:
+The entire complex can be divided into the following 5 locations:

 - Moonlight garden on the north bank of River Yamuna.

-- Southern Bank of river containing the Mausoleum, Mosque.
+- Southern Bank of the river containing the Mausoleum, Mosque.
 It is also called Riverfront terrace.

 - The Charbagh garden.